 The debate around down-valuation

-Emoov’s chief executive, Russell Quirk, has recently said: “Surveyors are prophesying a [financial] crash.
+Emoov’s ex-chief executive, Russell Quirk, has previously said: “Surveyors are prophesying a [financial] crash.
 The system is built to protect them” adding that they are “covering their backs” in case the market turns down.

 Although the valuation is carried out for the lender, borrowers also benefit from a realistic independent valuation as it will help them avoid paying over the odds for the property they are buying.”